wehlutyk/thesis/content/3-gistr-4-results.md

   }
   \caption[Deletion and insertion counts conditioned on the presence of one another]{
   \textbf{Deletion and insertion counts conditioned on the presence of one another.}
-  All distributions of operation counts are shown as letter-value plots (\hofmannP{}).
+  All distributions of operation counts are shown as letter-value plots \autocite{hofmann_letter-value_2011}.
   The left panel shows that utterances where a deletion is present also have many more insertions than if there were no deletions (the red distribution reaches much higher numbers of insertions than the grey distribution).
   Similarly in the right panel, deletions appear in greater numbers in utterances that have an insertion.
   (More technically, in a given plot the boundaries between boxes are placed at the $2^i$-th quantiles: